Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 ------
 ![Editing a markdown file for a talk](/images/COVER_BANNER_3-min.jpg)

-I have recently started a new position as a post-doctoral researcher in [ONERA The French Aerospace Lab](https://www.onera.fr/en) after having completed my PhD in [Mechanics](https://www.epfl.ch/education/phd/edme-mechanics/) at [EPFL](https://www.epfl.ch/en/) under the supervision of Prof. François Gallaire, head of the [Laboratory of Fluid Mechanics and Instabilities](https://www.epfl.ch/labs/lfmi).
+I have recently started a new position as a post-doctoral researcher in [ONERA The French Aerospace Lab](https://www.onera.fr/en) after having completed my PhD in [Mechanics](https://www.epfl.ch/education/phd/edme-mechanics/) at [EPFL](https://www.epfl.ch/en/)

-During my PhD, I have worked on the theoretical modelling of **[self-sustained dynamics and forced resonant oscillations](http://Alessandro-Bongarzone.github.io/files/Abstract_PhD.pdf)** in various flow problems ranging from [cross-junction jets](https://alessandro-bongarzone.github.io/research/) to [liquids sloshing](https://alessandro-bongarzone.github.io/research/).
+During my PhD in the [Laboratory of Fluid Mechanics and Instabilities](https://www.epfl.ch/labs/lfmi), I have worked on the theoretical modelling of **[self-sustained dynamics and forced resonant oscillations](http://Alessandro-Bongarzone.github.io/files/Abstract_PhD.pdf)** in various flow problems ranging from [cross-junction jets](https://alessandro-bongarzone.github.io/research/) to [liquids sloshing](https://alessandro-bongarzone.github.io/research/).

 Specifically, I have used **linear stability analysis** and **asymptotic techniques** to provide comprehensive theoretical frameworks based on reduced models, such as **amplitude equations**, that can rationalise some of these complex nonlinear oscillatory dynamics.
 To achieve this, my work drew upon **direct numerical simulations** and dedicated **experiments**, which were performed and designed in collaboration with other experienced researchers.